Samuel Mudd: Trial

 After Booth's death on April 26, 1865, Mudd was arrested and charged with conspiracy to murder Lincoln.
 Representative Frederick Stone was the senior defense counsel for Mudd.
 On May 1, President Johnson ordered the formation of a nine-man military commission to try the conspirators.
 Mudd was represented by General Thomas Ewing Jr. The trial began on May 10.
 Mary Surratt, Lewis Powell, George Atzerodt, David Herold, Samuel Mudd, Michael O'Laughlen, Edmund Spangler and Samuel Arnold were all charged with conspiring to murder Lincoln.
 The prosecution called 366 witnesses.

 The defense sought to prove that Mudd was a loyal citizen, citing his self-description as a "Union man" and asserting that he was "a deeply religious man, devoted to family, and a kind master to his slaves."
 The prosecution presented witnesses who testified that he had shot one of his slaves in the leg and threatened to send others to Richmond, Virginia, to assist in the construction of Confederate defenses.
-The prosecution also contended that he had been a member of a Confederate communications distribution agency and had sheltered Confederate soldiers on his plantation.
+The prosecution also contended that he had been a member of a Confederate communications distribution agency and had sheltered Confederate soldiers on his plantation, and that he had been a member of a posse which captured runaway slaves and sent them to Richmond.
+Several of Mudd's former slaves testified that he had said on multiple occasions that President Lincoln ought to be shot.
+An acquaintance named Daniel Thomas also testified that in early 1865 Mudd had predicted that Lincoln and his cabinet "would be killed in six or seven weeks".

 On June 29, Mudd was found guilty with the others.
 The testimony of Louis J. Weichmann was crucial in obtaining the convictions.
 According to historian Edward Steers, the testimony presented by former slaves was also crucial, but it faded from public memory.
 Mudd escaped execution by one vote and was sentenced to life imprisonment.
 Surratt, Powell, Atzerodt, and Herold were hanged at the Old Penitentiary at the Washington Arsenal on July 7, 1865.